Lost & Found

 Lost Pets:

-2. If your pet is microchipped, double-check that the chip is registered!
-If you don't know the number, the place that implanted your pet's chip might be able to help.
+2. Is your pet chipped?
+Double-check that the chip is registered!
+If you don't know the chip number, the place that implanted your pet's chip might be able to help.

-3. Register your pet as lost on Petco Love Lost.
-You don't need to know your pet's chip number for this site -- it is based on facial recognition technology so a picture is all that's required.
+3. Chipped or not, list pet as Lost on Petco Love Lost.
+They use facial recognition technology so a picture is all that's required.
 They also have templates for posters.

-5. Reach out to Animal Control and local rescues to let them know your pet is missing.
+5. Reach out to County of Hawaii Animal Control & Protection and local rescues to let them know your pet is missing.
+Stop by their locations in Orchidland and Kona with a poster with your pet's info so they can be on the lookout.

 Cat Specific Information: